-Informal learning and Social Activities:
+Informal learning and Social Activities

-Our Participation and Learning Team provide a range of opportunities that promote wellbeing through social and informal learning activities that create habitats for growth which provide opportunities for emotional and social learning.
-For example, cookery, arts and sports groups, "participation" groups (co-delivering activities), and pre-tenancy skills workshops all bring therapeutic benefits.
-For example, they enable young people to develop a sense of identity and belonging and offer safe emotional environments in which they can deepen their relationship skills.
-We also offer "psycho-education groups" that enable young people to be more informed about life skills and mental health issues, and groups with more explicit therapeutic aims, such as reflective practice and mindfulness-based groups.
+Our Participation and Learning Team provide a range of opportunities that promote wellbeing through social and informal learning activities.
+These activities create habitats for growth which provide opportunities for emotional and social learning.
+For example, cookery, arts and sports groups, 'participation' groups (co-delivering activities), and pre-tenancy skills workshops all bring therapeutic benefits.
+They enable young people to develop a sense of identity and belonging and offer safe emotional environments in which they can deepen their relationship skills.
+We also offer 'psycho-education' groups that enable young people to be more informed about life skills and mental health issues, and groups with more explicit therapeutic aims, such as reflective practice and mindfulnessbased groups.
 Delivery of these groups is supported by a combination of our specialist mental health practitioners and external partner agencies.